Ban Gestation Crates in NJ

 Donate to save countless pigs from the cruelty of gestation crates.

-I ask that you please stand against animal abuse and prohibit the cruel practice of immobilizing mother pigs and baby calves in New Jersey by allowing A5236 onto the next Assembly Judiciary Committee meeting agenda.
+I ask that you please stand against animal abuse and prohibit the cruel practice of immobilizing mother pigs and baby calves in New Jersey by co-sponsoring S1298/A1970.

 Thank you for your consideration.

-After emailing Assembly Speaker Coughlin, be sure to follow up with his office with a polite phone call.
+After emailing your Senator and two Assembly Members, be sure to follow up with their offices with a polite phone call.
 Calling takes less than two minutes, and it’s really easy!
 We’ve prepared a sample script for you to use but please feel free to modify it to make it more personal.

 Hi, my name is _____, and I’m a New Jersey resident from __(city)__.
-I’m following up on an email I sent earlier about requesting Assembly Speaker Coughlin to member to please allow A5236 on the next Assembly Judiciary Committee meeting agenda.
-This is the bill to ban the cruel caging of farm animals in New Jersey.
+I’m following up on an email I sent earlier about requesting Assemblyperson/Senator _________ to please co-sponsor S1298/A1970.
+This is the bill to ban the cruel confinement of pigs and veal calves in New Jersey.
+Thank you.